glampert/glampert.github.io/_posts/2015-10-10-reverse-engineering-lucasarts-outlaws.markdown

 Outlaws is one of the still rare Old West themed First Person Shooters.
 Published in 1997 by [LucasArts][link_la], it was quite a shift of paradigm for the studio, which then had only done games based on existing film IPs (Star Wars, Indiana Jones) and a few emblematic point-and-click adventure games.
-They took a gamble with an entirely new title and style, and ended up making on of the best western First Person Shooters to date!
+They took a gamble with an entirely new title and style, and ended up making one of the best western First Person Shooters to date!

 ![Outlaws by LucasArts]({{ "/static/images/posts/outlaws-montage.jpeg" | prepend: site.baseurl }} "Outlaws by LucasArts.")